nmoorcroft/library-webapp/readme.md

 ### Database config

-The application requires MySQL5 to be installed locally with a 'root' user with the password 'root'.
+The application is configured to use a local MySQL5 install with a root user with password 'root'.

 To create the database schema, first create a new database called 'library'